 PRO TIP: There are two spark plugs on a Mercury 20HP 4-stroke outboard, and it's important that the cables are attached to the correct spark plug.
 Label each cable before removing them both, or remove one cable, and replace that spark plug and its cable before working on the other spark plug.

 Step 3.
 Remove the old spark plug using a 5/8th socket, extension bar and ratchet.

 Step 5.
-Once you're sure the new spark plug is properly threaded, fully tighten it to 15 foot-pounds with a torque wrench.
+Tighten the spark plug to 15 foot-pounds with a torque wrench.

 Step 6.
-Replace the spark plug boot and cable.
-Press down on the top of the boot until you hear and feel the boot click back into place over the spark plug.
+Replace the spark plug boot and cable, then press down on the top of the boot until you hear and feel the boot click back into place over the spark plug.

 Got a higher horsepower Mercury outboard engine?
-Here's how to change the spark plugs on a Mercury 115HP outboard.
+Watch the video below to see how to change the spark plugs on a Mercury 115HP outboard.